Color: red, yellow, brown, blue, green, black

 Moh's hardness: 8

-In addition to Burma, now known as Myanmar, spinel is mined in Sri Lanka, Tanzania, and Tajikistan, part of the former Soviet Union.
+In addition to Burma (Myanmar), spinel is mined in Sri Lanka, Tanzania, and Tajikistan, part of the former Soviet Union.